Healthdirect — your trusted source of quality health information and advice

 If someone calls Healthdirect on another’s behalf, we may collect their name and contact details as well.

-We make and store audio and video recordings for auditing and quality purposes of services, these recording may contain the personal information described above.
-If you want further information about call recordings, please contact our Privacy Officer.
+We monitor (including real-time listening), and make and store audio and video recordings of our services for auditing, training and quality assurance.
+These recordings may contain the personal information described above.
+If you want further information about call monitoring or recording, please contact our Privacy Officer.

 Dealing with us anonymously